oprypin/crsfml/gitbook/graphics-vertex-array.md

 ## Texturing

-Like other CrSFML entities, vertex arrays can also be textured.
+Like other SFML entities, vertex arrays can also be textured.
 To do so, you'll need to manipulate the `tex_coords` attribute of the vertices.
 This attribute defines which pixel of the texture is mapped to the vertex.

 ```ruby
 # create a quad